Mark-MDO47/ArduinoClass/99_Resources/README.md

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/01_BlinkingLED_part_A_Schematic.png" width="150" alt="Example KiCad schematic">
 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/01_BlinkingLED_part_A_Fritzing.png" width="150" alt="Example Fritzing Image">

-Fritzing does cost about $10 and can be found here.
+Fritzing does cost about $10 and can be found here:
 - https://fritzing.org

 If you are like me, even though Fritzing comes with a lot of parts in its library I need other parts that I cannot find there or in public libraries.
 Thus it is handy to know how to create new parts.
 Admittedly, I only create the "Breadboard" version of the part and do not create the Fritzing PCB footprint or worry about the schematic symbol.
 Because you will probably want to use a vector drawing program to create the image, even if starting from a picture, here are some good places to look to see how to create parts.